TimotheePremat/PhD/Metrical Analysis/BFM/roland.md

 - l.
 2790: _Sire amiralz, dist Clarïens_:
   - 2 syllables missing, no gap marked in the XML
 - l.
 2968: _En quirs de cerf les seigneurs unt mis_:
-  - 2 syllables missing, no gap marked in the XML
+  - 1 syllable missing, no gap marked in the XML
 - l.
 3983(3988): _Quant l' emperere ad fait sa justice_.
   - The final -e of _faite_ is missing; it should be _faite_
   - checked on the ms, which has _faite_
   - this line is not illformed, it just have been wrongly edited.

-## Problems not related to schwas
+## Problems not related to schwas nor other weak vowels contraction
 This section collects irregularities that are probably/maybe not due to mistakes in the file but to the reality of the line in the manuscript **and** that are not due to final schwas irregularities.
 It is organised by the number of metrically-relevant syllables assessed by the PAM.
 > For instance, m:9[10] means that the concerned lines have 9 metrically-relevant syllables while they are supposed to have 10.